IBM/ansible-lifecycle-driver/docs/ansible_inventory.md

 * properties: a dictionary of LM request properties (these can also be accessed without the `properties.` prefix).
 * system_properties: a dictionary of system properties.
 * deployment_location.properties: a dictionary of deployment location properties.
+* associated_topology: a dictionary with associated topology properties

 The system properties comprise the following: